vinymax10/AILS-CVRP/README.md

 Run the AILS class that has the following parameters:

-**-file** : Enter the file address of the problem instance.
+**-file** : the file address of the problem instance.

-**-rounded** : Indicate whether the instance has rounded distances or not.
+**-rounded** :  A flag that indicates whether the instance has rounded distances or not.
 The options are: [false, true].
+The default value is true.

+**-stoppingCriterion** : It is possible to use two different stopping criteria:
+* **Time** : The algorithm stops when a given time in seconds has elapsed;
+* **Iteration** :  The algorithm stops when the given number of iterations has been reached.

-**-limit** : Enter a value that will be used in the stopping criterion.
-If the stopping criterion is time, this parameter will be considered as the timeout in seconds.
-If the stopping criterion is based on the number of iterations then this parameter will indicate the number of iterations.
-The default value is Double.MAX_VALUE.
+**-limit** : Refers to the value that will be used in the stopping criterion.
+If the stopping criterion is a time limit, this parameter is the timeout in seconds.
+Otherwise, this parameter indicates the number of iterations.
+The default value is the maximum limit for a double precision number in the JAVA language (Double.MAX_VALUE).

-**-best** : Indicate the value of the optimal solution.
+**-best** :  Indicates the value of the optimal solution.
 The default value is 0.

-**-varphi** : parameter of the feasibility and local search that refers to the maximum cardinality of 𝛿(𝑣) – nearest neighbors of 𝑣.
+**-varphi** :  Parameter of the feasibility and local search methods that refers to the maximum cardinality of  𝛿(𝑣) – nearest neighbors of  𝑣.
 The default value is 40.
+The larger it is, the greater the number of movements under consideration in the methods.

-**-gamma** : number of iterations for AILS to perform a new adjustment of variable 𝜔.
+**-gamma** :  Number of iterations for AILS to perform a new adjustment of variable 𝜔.
 The default value is 20.

-**-dMax** : reference starting distance between the reference solution and the current solution obtained after the local search.
+**-dMax** : Initial reference distance between the reference solution and the  solution obtained after the local search.
 The default value is 30.

-**-dMin** : reference final distance between the reference solution and the current solution obtained after the local search.
+**-dMin** : Final Reference distance between the reference solution and the solution obtained after the local search.
 The default value is 15.

-**-stoppingCriterion** : It is possible to use 2 types of stopping criteria.
-Below is a description of each:
-* **Time** : The algorithm stops when the total time in seconds is reached.
-* **Iteration** : The algorithm stops when the number of total iterations is reached.

 ## License